 - It’s quite expensive.
 It’s better to go there with a significant budget in order to stay in a beautiful establishment with its own private beach.

-Discover our guide on San Bernardo to access, in a few clicks, all the practical information to visit these paradise islands.
+Free online guide on San Bernado islands to access, in a few clicks, all the practical information to visit this beautiful archipelago.

 1. What about the San Bernardo islands?